ELEVATE-Project/project-service/documentation/3.4.0/setup/docker/stand-alone/ubuntu/README.md

 # Setup Options

-**Project services can be setup using two methods:**

 > Note : This guide outlines two setup methods, detailed below.
-For a quick, beginner-friendly setup and walkthrough of services, it is recommended to use the Dockerized Services & Dependencies setup with the Docker-Compose file.
+For a quick, beginner-friendly setup and walkthrough of services, it is recommended to use the Dockerized Services & Dependencies setup with the Docker-

-<summary>Dockerized Services & Dependencies Using Docker-Compose File</summary>
+    Compose file.

 ## Dockerized Services & Dependencies